 Fair question.
 Let’s break this down.

-I’m sure that we can agree that there is a troubling trend of unarmed black men being killed by police, no?
-Similar to Kubler-Ross’ stages of grief, I’m going to create “Shola’s levels of outrage” (please don’t bother Googling it, because it’s not a thing):
+I’m sure that we can agree that there is a troubling trend of unarmed Black men and women being killed by police, no?
+Similar to Kübler-Ross’ stages of grief, I’m going to create “Shola’s levels of outrage” (please don’t bother Googling it, because it’s not a thing):

-Level 1: Trusting the authorities to step up and do the right thing by prosecuting and convicting police officers who kill unarmed black men (ineffective).
+Level 1: Trusting the authorities to step up and do the right thing by prosecuting and convicting police officers who kill unarmed Black people (ineffective).

 Level 2: Gathering in large groups to peacefully (and rightfully, loudly) march and express our displeasure that these atrocities continue, unchecked (also, at this point, not very effective in changing anything).

-Level 3: Famous athletes taking a knee during the national anthem to protest police brutality against black men.
+Level 3: Famous athletes taking a knee during the national anthem to protest police brutality against Black people.
 This was wildly effective in gaining attention, but sadly, the narrative was quickly hijacked when people called that peaceful protest “Anti-American,” “Anti-military,” and “Anti-flag,” even though none of which were true.
-As a result, people forgot the purpose of this protest (which again, was solely to protest police brutality against black men), and we’re still stuck at square one.
+As a result, people forgot the purpose of this protest (which again, was solely to protest police brutality against Black people), and we’re still stuck at square one.

 Level 4: Rioting.
 After praying for change, after begging law enforcement to do the right thing, after yelling at the top of our lungs in countless marches, after watching a highly-publicized effort to bring attention to this issue fail, due to having the narrative hijacked…nothing has changed.
-Black men are still being killed by police.
-People are outraged that their lives seemingly don’t matter.
-They are outraged that the men who they love as husbands, sons, brothers, fathers and friends could die, without any repercussions.
-Most of all, they are outraged that the basic human need of being heard has not been met.
-Literally, nothing has worked to get their voices heard, so now they’re taking matters into their own hands.
+Black men and women are still being killed by police.
+We are outraged that our lives seemingly don’t matter.
+We are outraged that the men and women we love as husbands, wives, sons, daughters, brothers, sisters, fathers, mothers, and friends could die, without any repercussions.
+Most of all, we are outraged that the basic human need of being heard has not been met.
+Literally, nothing has worked to get our voices heard, so now we’re taking matters into our own hands.
 The years of frustration, sadness, fear, and exasperation has boiled over into pure, unadulterated outrage.
 Imagine being driven to a level of madness that you would be willing to break the law in order to be heard.
 Keeping it real, I’ve been driven to madness by these recent events too.
 But since I’m a lover, not a fighter, it has been expressed by not eating, feeling constantly sick, and suffering many sleepless nights.

 This is NOT a justification for rioting, obviously.
 Again, let me be clear (excuse the caps, but I need this for emphasis so my words don’t get twisted), RIOTING AND LOOTING IS ILLEGAL AND SHOULD BE PROSECUTED.
-And obviously, so must the crimes that inspired the riots in the first place (i.e., the police brutality against black men).
+And obviously, so must the crimes that inspired the riots in the first place (i.e., the police brutality against Black people).